Native American Natural Resources Law

 • Enrollment Limit: Determined by the Registrar

 • Description: This course considers a variety of natural resources and environmental law issues of concern to American Indian peoples.
-The broad themes of the course involve understanding the significance of tribal sovereignty and distinguishing between tribal sovereign control over and proprietary ownership of natural resources.
+The broad themes of the course involve an understanding of the role of the history of the federal-tribal relation of relevance to contemporary concerns, the significance of tribal sovereignty, and the distinction between tribal sovereign control and proprietary ownership of natural resources.
 The course also examines a variety of federal-state-tribal jurisdictional conflicts over natural resources development and environmental protection.
-Specific topics include land claims; the land-into-trust process, environmental regulation; mineral and timber development; water rights, and fishing, hunting, and gathering rights, which are of particular concern to tribes in the Pacific Northwest.
+Specific topics include land claims; the land-into-trust process; environmental regulation, including tribal regulation; mineral and timber development; water rights, and fishing, hunting, and gathering rights, which are of particular concern to tribes in the Pacific Northwest.

 • Prerequisite: none